pingidentity/pingone-sample-app-ios/Passkeys/Passkeys_Implementation.md

         <img src="../img/davinci_import.png" width="25%" height="20%">

-5. Create application and policy:
+5. Create DaVinci application and policy:
     1. In DaVinci, navigate to Applications.
     2. Click Add Application and give it a name (for example, "Native Passkeys").
     3. Click the new application to edit it.